der-carnivore/BingAds-docs/BingAds/scripts/reference/NegativeKeywordListSelector.md

 [NegativeKeywordListSelector](./NegativeKeywordListSelector)|Selector with the condition applied.

 ## <a name="withids~long-ids~"></a>withIds(long[] ids)
-Returns a selector that will return only negative keyword lists with the specified IDs.
+Returns a selector that limits the negative keyword lists that it returns to the specified list of negative keyword lists.

 The resulting selector can be further filtered by applying additional conditions to it.
 All conditions will be 'AND' concatenated including any other ID based conditions.
 For example: